Davidslv/davidslv.github.com/_posts/2026-06-09-when-rails-engines-are-wrong-tool.markdown

 date:   2026-06-09
 series: engineers-notebook
 series_order: 5
+description: "Rails engines aren't free.
+When adding engine boundaries is over-engineering — the performance, boot-time and memory costs — and how to tell when a boundary actually earns its keep."
+image: /img/modular-rails-cover.png
 ---

 *This is an adapted excerpt from Chapter 15 of [Modular Rails: Architecture for the Long Game](/modular-rails/), my book on building maintainable Ruby on Rails applications using Rails Engines.*